pybites/challenges/16/clamytoe/README.md

     pip install -r requirements.txt
     python app.py

-Now simply enter a GitHub username into the input box and click on the Search button.
+Now simply enter a GitHub user name into the input box and click on the Search button.